Salmacida Spolia

 Salmacida Spolia was the last masque performed at the English Court before the outbreak of the English Civil War.
 Written by Sir William Davenant, with costumes, sets, and stage effects designed by Inigo Jones and with music by Lewis Richard, it was performed at Whitehall Palace on 21 January 1640.

 Intent

 In English, the title means "Salmacian spoils," and refers to an ancient Greek legend: a band of barbarians pillaging the Greek city of Halicarnassus in Asia Minor are pacified and civilized by drinking from the fountain of Salmacis.
 The masque was intended to convey a message of yielding and pacification; Charles I had just ended his eleven-year period of personal rule and called for a new session of parliament.
 In an effort to create an amicable atmosphere for the coming parliamentary session, several leading aristocratic members of the parliamentary party were cast in the masque, including Francis Russell, 4th Earl of Bedford, and Philip Herbert, 4th Earl of Pembroke.
 (This effort at political theatre quickly proved useless: the parliament that followed was the famous Short Parliament.)

+Rehearsals

+Algernon Percy, 10th Earl of Northumberland saw rehearsals in December 1639.
+He wrote to his sister Dorothy Sidney, Countess of Leicester, disapproving of the cast and commenting that Anna Dormer, Countess of Carnarvon refused to dance on a Sunday because of religious scruples:The King and Queene have begun to practise their Maske, a companie of worse faces I did never see assembled than the Queene had gotten together upon this occation; not one new woman amongst them. my Lady Carnarvan conditioned before she promised to be of the Maske that it should not be danced upon a Sunday, ...
+I assure you their Majesties are not less busy now than formerly when you have seen them at the like exercise.